RahulModak74/QUANTUM_GRAVITY_WITH_MW/THEORY/EQUIVALENCE_PRINCIPLE_EQUIVALENT.md

 - U(1) gauge symmetry → charge conservation

 **M-W Insight**:
-> Your manifold has symmetries encoded by the VAE latent space.
+> Our manifold has symmetries encoded by the VAE latent space.
 These symmetries generate BOTH gravitational conservation laws AND quantum numbers.

 **MW Principle**:
 > **"Conserved quantities in both gravity and quantum mechanics arise from symmetries of the underlying manifold."**